devcocup/davewood/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Custom Form
-about: Describe this issue template's purpose here.
+about: Submit Feedback via GitHub Issues
 ---

-# Is There Something Else You're Dying to Tell Me?
+# Request Form

-Describe your issue here
+What do you need to tell us?